thmsbfft/oryoki/README.md

 # Ōryōki

-Ōryōki [応量器] is an ongoing, open-source software experiment about the aesthetic of the web.
-It starts with an interface-less web browser you navigate with your hands.
+Ōryōki [応量器] is a small web browser with as little interface as possible.

 ## Status